selinuntius40/selinuntius40/README.md

 ### Hi there 👋

+- You look after your mates and your mates will look after you.

 <!--
 **Selinuntius02/Selinuntius02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.